 If an election is announced and you know that you will not be able to vote in person, you must complete and return a postal vote application form as soon as possible.

 The electoral registration officer must receive your completed postal vote application form by 5pm, eleven working days before election day.
 (Working days exclude weekends, bank holidays, Good Friday, Christmas Eve and Christmas Day).
-For medical emergencies after this deadline, please see our proxy voting page.

 You need to return your completed form to the electoral registration officer, Amber Valley Borough Council, election office, town hall, Ripley, Derbyshire DE5 3BT.